mlcommons/training/reinforcement/README.md

 ### Structure

 This task has a non-trivial network structure, including a search tree.
-A good overview of the sructure can be found here: https://medium.com/applied-data-science/alphago-zero-explained-in-one-diagram-365f5abf67e0.
+A good overview of the structure can be found here: https://medium.com/applied-data-science/alphago-zero-explained-in-one-diagram-365f5abf67e0.

 ### Weight and bias initialization and Loss Function
 Network weights are initialized randomly.
-Initializion and loss are described here;
+Initialization and loss are described here;
 ["Mastering the Game of Go with Deep Neural Networks and Tree Search"](https://www.nature.com/articles/nature16961)

 ### Optimizer